Megawolf492/omniship/README.markdown

 Update 2/1/2017 - I have forked this repository and have used edited for my purposes.
-I cannot guarantee anything will work.
+I cannot guarantee my edits will work, but they work for me.

 # Omniship